Summary

 Davis began his teaching career as an assistant professor of aerospace studies at the Air Force ROTC department at East Carolina University starting in 1998.[6]
 He taught courses in military history, leadership, and national affairs.[10]
 He was discharged from the Air Force in 2001.[9]

-In 2001, Davis was elected mayor of Snow Hill.
-He also served as the chair of the Democratic Party for North Carolina’s 1st congressional district.
-In 2004, he briefly ran for the U.S. House of Representatives in the 1st district but withdrew before the primary.[10]
-He was reelected as mayor in 2005.[11]
+During this period, he also served as the chair of the Democratic Party for North Carolina’s 1st congressional district.
+In 2004, he briefly ran for the U.S. House of Representatives in the 1st district but withdrew before the primary.[13]
+He was reelected as mayor in 2005.[12]

 North Carolina Senate